Nannie Helen Burroughs

+In 1913, Nannie H. Burroughs became one of the first four Honorary Members of Delta Sigma Theta sorority.
+The other three were Mary Church Terrell, Coralie Franklin Cook and Gabrielle L. Pelham, mother of Dorothy Pelham Beckley.

 Early life and education

 Nannie H. Burroughs born on May 2, 1879, in Orange, Virginia.
 She is considered to be the eldest of the daughters of John and Jennie Burroughs.
 Around the time she was five years old, Nannie's youngest sisters died and her father, who was a farmer and Baptist preacher, died a few years later.
 John and Jennie Burroughs had both formerly been enslaved.

 Nannie's parents had skills and capacities that enabled them to start toward prosperity by the time the war ended and freed them.
 She had a grandfather known as Lija the carpenter, during the slave era, who was capable of buying his way out to freedom.

 By 1883, Burroughs and her mother relocated to D.C. and stayed with Cordelia Mercer, Nannie Burroughs' aunt and older sister of Jennie Burroughs.
 In D.C., there were better opportunities for employment and education.
 Burroughs attended M Street High School.
 It was here she organized the Harriet Beecher Stowe Literary Society, and studied business and domestic science.
 There she met her role models Anna J. Cooper and Mary Church Terrell, who were active in the suffrage movement and civil rights.

 Upon graduating from M Street High School with honors in 1896, Burroughs sought work as a domestic-science teacher in the District of Columbia Public Schools, but was unable to find a position.
 Though it is not documented that she was explicitly told, Burroughs was refused the position with the implication that her skin was too dark — they preferred lighter-complexioned black teachers.
 Her skin color and social status had thwarted her for the appointment she was chosen for.
 Burroughs said that "the die was cast [to] beat and ignore both until death."
 This zeal opened a door to the profession for low-income and social status black women.
 This is what led Burroughs to establish a training school for women and girls.